-Question: Will my car insurance company extend my coverages to a Zipcar or another car-sharing vehicle the same as it does to a rental car?
-I’m trying to figure out the differences between car-sharing services and rental cars.
+Question: Will my car insurance company extend my coverage to a Zipcar or another car-sharing vehicle the same as it does to a rental car?
+I’m trying to determine the differences between car-sharing services and rental cars.

-Most car insurance policies allow your policy’s coverages to extend to rental vehicles.
-Your liability coverage, bodily injury liability and property damage liability, typically are in effect up to the maximum limits you have purchased as part of your policy.
-This allows you protection if when driving the rental car you damage someone’s property or injure someone outside of the vehicle.
+Most car insurance policies allow your coverage to extend to rental vehicles.
+Your liability coverage, bodily injury liability and property damage liability typically are in effect up to the maximum limits you have purchased as part of your policy.
+This allows you protection if, when driving the rental car, you damage someone’s property or injure someone outside of the vehicle.

 Your collision and comprehensive coverage will also normally follow you to a rental car.
 As long as the car you’re renting is similar to the car you own, these physical damages coverages should be adequate if the rental is damaged in a covered event.

-Drivers under 21 get less coverage; it’s reduced down to minimum state-required limits.
+Drivers younger than 21 get less coverage; it’s reduced to minimum state-required limits.
 The car itself has physical damage coverage on it under a comprehensive vehicle collision policy.

-If you borrow a car from Turo, a popular peer-to-peer car-sharing service, it carries a $1 million liability insurance policy that protects the owner from third-party claims for injuries and property damage.
-For the car borrower, Turo includes a supplemental protection with $300,000 worth of liability coverage and secondary comprehensive and collision coverage.
+If you rent a car from a peer-to-peer car-sharing service like Turo, it carries a $1 million liability insurance policy that protects the owner from third-party claims for injuries and property damage.
+For the car borrower, Turo includes supplemental protection with $300,000 worth of liability coverage and secondary comprehensive and collision coverage.

 Rental cars and car-sharing programs are looked at differently by auto insurers.
-Before borrowing or renting a vehicle from anyone, I always recommend contacting your car insurance company to clarify what is and isn’t covered.
-If your car insurance company doesn’t cover rental cars, shop around.
-There are plenty that do without raising your rates.
+Before borrowing or renting a vehicle from anyone, contact your car insurance company to clarify what’s covered.